 - Infrastructure: Workshops, industrial machinery, and warehouses.

-- State of Disrepair: Moderate, some parts still accessible.
+- State of disrepair: Moderate, some parts still accessible.

-3: Ronse Sanatorium
+3: The Ronse Sanatorium

 Site Features